The Apache Trail Historic Road offers one of Arizona’s best road trips.

 And that was the last significant improvement to the Apache Trail until this year.

-Last fall floods damaged the ford across Tortilla Creek, requiring emergency repairs.
-At the same time, a number of other improvements are being made to the paved section of the road.
+Last fall (2017) floods damaged the ford across Tortilla Creek, requiring emergency repairs.
+At the same time, work was undertaken to make a number of other improvements are being made to the paved section of the road.
 These include:

 - Rehabilitating existing pavement